mattnigh/mattnigh/README.md

 ## 📘 User Manual for @mattnigh

-If you're new to working with me this document should give you an idea about how to best work with me.
-Also - please help me improve this document by pointing out mistakes, or inconsistencies.
+If you don't know me well, document should give you an idea about who I am and my patterns. *Please help me improve this document by pointing out mistakes, or inconsistencies.*

 ### ❗️Important facts about me